McAtze/-ITM-CheveretoIntegration/README.md

 ### Installation

+1. Auto-installation
+   1. Go to ACP->Add-Ons and upload the ZIP file

+2. Manually installation
-1. Upload all files in `/upload´ folder in your forum root
+   1. Upload all files in `/upload` folder in your forum root
    2. Got to ACP->Add-Ons an install the new listed add-on

 ### Description